-Titles for paintings in my notes is always a starting point also.
-Then I will recite them into my phone on voice notes or whatever, and it builds from there.
+Titles for paintings in my notes are always a starting point also.
+Then I will recite them into my phone on voice notes, which builds from there.
 Usually, super outsider stories and observations.
 Bleak seaside Poetry, as Henry Bruce-Jones beautifully quoted.

 The production side is always different.
 Working with recorded noises and condensing them until they are unrecognisable and begin to have a pulse and mutate to go and live on their own.
 Fleeing the nest.

 I play the piano also.
 Not great, but I work with what I have.